Window Cleaning Quote Calculator

 Introduction:

-Labor time is the guardrail behind the customer-facing quote.
-A price can look attractive and still fail if cleaner hours, setup time, supplies, travel, payroll burden, insurance, or callback risk are understated.
-Recurring routes can lower the per-visit price because buildup and setup uncertainty are lower, while first-time, construction, coastal, or hard-water jobs usually need a wider planning range.
+Labor time is the guardrail behind the customer-facing number.
+A price can look competitive and still fail if cleaner-hours, set-up time, supplies, route cost, payroll burden, or callback risk are understated.
+Recurring maintenance can reduce the per-visit price because buildup and uncertainty are lower, while overdue, coastal, construction, or hard-water jobs usually need a wider planning range.

-Use the result as an estimating draft for customer communication and margin review.
-Confirm pane counts, broken seals, damaged screens, paint, mineral deposits, construction debris, parking, water access, and height constraints before committing to a firm quote.
+A quote range is a planning signal, not a guarantee.
+Confirm pane counts, broken seals, scratches, oxidized frames, damaged screens, paint, mineral deposits, construction debris, parking, water access, and height constraints before committing to a firm price.

 How to Use This Tool:

-Enter the visible scope first, then check labor and margin assumptions before sending a customer-facing number.
+Enter the visible job scope first, then review the labor, access, and margin assumptions before using the number in a customer note.

-- Choose Cleaning scope: Exterior glass only, Interior glass only, or Interior and exterior glass.
+- Choose Cleaning scope as Exterior glass only, Interior glass only, or Interior and exterior glass.

 - Enter Standard pane count, Story and access, Screens to clean, Tracks or sill detail, Hard-water or restoration panes, Window condition, and Service frequency.